 Yes, the TGA has established quality standards for medicinal cannabis products that companies that import, manufacture and supply medicinal cannabis products in Australia are required to meet.

 However, if prescribing under SAS Category A, it is the responsibility of the importing doctor or pharmacist to demonstrate the products meet those standards.

-- The responsibility for prescribing an unapproved product rests with the prescriber.
-The prescriber and patient, patient's parents or guardian accept responsibility for any adverse consequence of therapy.
+The responsibility for prescribing an unapproved product rests with the prescriber.
+The prescriber and patient, or patient's parents or guardian accept responsibility for any adverse consequence of therapy using an unapproved medicinal cannabis product.
 You have the right to decline to prescribe an unapproved product if you believe there is either insufficient clinical justification to support the use of the product.